 Many people with MS experience bowel problems, such as:

-Bowel problems can make other MS symptoms worse — especially bladder problems, muscle stiffness, and involuntary muscle spasms.
+Bowel problems can worsen other MS symptoms, especially bladder problems, muscle stiffness, and involuntary muscle spasms.

 Some researchers believe that people with MS have problems controlling their bowels because of the neurological damage that the condition causes.
 People with MS may also have trouble controlling their bowels when they have constipation.

-Around half of people with MS may have bowel problems at some time.
+Around half of those with MS may have bowel problems at some time.

 Females with MS may be more likely than males to experience pain as a symptom of this condition, according to a 2020 study.
 The study authors suggest a link between this and a higher risk of depression among females with MS compared with males.

-Acute MS pain seems to be due to problems with the nerves that help transmit sensations in the central nervous system.
+Acute MS pain seems to be due to problems with the nerves that help transmit sensations in the CNS.

 Some of the acute pain symptoms associated with MS include:

-• trigeminal neuralgia, which is a stabbing pain in the face that people may confuse with dental pain
+• trigeminal neuralgia: a stabbing pain in the face that people may confuse with dental pain

-Some of the symptoms that people with chronic MS pain may report include:
+Some of the symptoms people with chronic MS pain may report include:

 • burning